Crypta: Formation

-On April 25, 2020, after straining their professional relationship, Fernanda Lira and Luana Dametto left the band Nervosa.
-The following month, on May 20, they announced that they had formed a death metal band, the style they most identify with, called Crypta.
-They completed the line-up with guitarists Sonia Anubis (ex-Burning Witches, Cobra Spell) and Tainá Bergamaschi (ex-Hagbard).
-Despite the announcement, the band had been formed a year earlier (June 2019).
-On June 16, Napalm Records announced that they would release the band's debut album.
-The band's first single and music video released was for the song From The Ashes, about the well-known story of the phoenix.
+On 25 April 2020, after straining their professional relationship, Fernanda Lira and Luana Dametto left the band Nervosa.
+The following month, on 20 May, they announced that they had formed a death metal band, the style they most identify with, called Crypta.
+They completed the line-up with guitarists Sonia Anubis (ex-Burning Witches) and Tainá Bergamaschi (ex-Hagbard).
+Despite the announcement, the band was formed a year earlier in June 2019.
+On 16 June, Napalm Records announced that they would release the band's debut album.
+The band's first single and music video released was for the song "From The Ashes", about the story of the phoenix.